History of Harry Potter in Timeline

 Harry Potter and the Deathly Hallows – Part 2 was released on 15 July 2011.

-2012: Release of Digital Editions on Pottermore
+2012: Release of digital editions on Pottermore

-2012: Harry Potter-themed shop opens at King's Cross
+2012: Harry Potter-themed shop opened nearby

 In 2012, a Harry Potter-themed shop opened near Platform 9 3/4 at the London King's Cross railway station.